derekburgess/jaws/docs/quality.md

 - `jaws/domain/`
 - `jaws/ports/`
+- `jaws/storage/`
 - `jaws/settings.py`
 - `jaws/optional_dependencies.py`
 - `scripts/benchmark_smoke.py`
 - `scripts/check_install_profiles.py`

 The boundary may expand but may not shrink.
-New domain, settings, error, result-envelope, and service-port modules introduced during Milestone 1 must enter the strict boundary in the same change.
+New domain, settings, error, result-envelope, service-port, storage migration, and schema-administration modules must enter the strict boundary in the same change.
 Existing files remain in scope when they import legacy untyped modules;
 targeted interface types or local casts should isolate that legacy surface.
 Weakening a strict flag, removing a covered file, or adding a broad ignore requires an explicit plan